 C.3.3 The responsibilities of an independent non-executive should include, but not be limited to, oversight of the firm's policies and processes for: Promoting audit quality; Helping the firm secure its reputation more broadly, including in its non-audit businesses; and Reducing the risk of firm failure.
 Yes The responsibilities of the INEs are set out in the Independent Non-Executives section of this Transparency Report.
 C.3.4 The firm should ensure that appropriate indemnity insurance is in place in respect of legal action against any independent non-executive in respect of their work in that role.
 Yes The INEs have cover provided by the Firm which addresses the need for them to have appropriate indemnity insurance in respect of any legal action against any INE in respect of their work in that role.
 C.3.5 The firm should provide each independent non-executive with sufficient resources to undertake their duties including having access to independent professional advice at the firm's expense where an independent non-executive judges such advice necessary to discharge their duties.
 Yes The availability of sufficient resources is confirmed in the Contract for Services for each INE.
 C.3.6 The firm should establish, and disclose on its website, procedures for dealing with any fundamental disagreement that cannot otherwise be resolved between the independent non-executives and members of the firm's management team and/or governance structures.
 Yes The disagreement protocol is included in the Board governance principles and the Independent Non-Executives Report in this Transparency Report.
 D Operations D.1 Compliance principle A firm should comply with professional standards and applicable legal and regulatory requirements.
-Operation the reputation of the firm.
-The independent non-executives should be involved in the oversight of operations be conducted in a way that promotes audit quality and D.1 D.1.1 A firm should comply with professional standards and applicable legal and regulatory requirements.
-Operation The Firm has established policies and procedures in this regard as overseen and developed by the Professional Standards Committee (PSC).
+Operations should be conducted in a way that promotes audit quality and the reputation of the firm.
+The independent non-executives should be involved in the oversight of operations.
+D.1.1 The firm should establish policies and procedures for complying with applicable legal and regulatory requirements and international and national standards on auditing, quality control and ethics, including auditor independence.
+Yes The Firm has established policies and procedures in this regard as overseen and developed by the Professional Standards Committee (PSC).
 This includes the Firm's audit methodology as tailored from the Mercia approach.